 - Prices & Discounts

-Christie Munn was an AFF student last year and got her license.
-She became a packer towards the end of last season and is now going to start training for manifest.
-She is shy, brilliant, and funny and works with stem cell research and programs robots.
-Even though she is fairly new to our staff, she fits in and is loved by all as if she had been here forever.
-Learn more about Christie with this weeks 10 Questions With…
+Christie Munn is shy, brilliant, and funny and works with stem cell research and programs robots.
+Even though she is fairly new to our staff, she is loved by all as if she had been here forever.

 1. What attracted you to the sport of skydiving?

 2. You made your first tandem skydive in 2004, but began your training in 2013.
-Why did you hold off until recently to immerse yourself in the sport?
+Why did you hold off to immerse yourself in the sport?

-CM: Last January I went to Kelli’s wedding and at her reception they showed a montage of her and her husband’s skydiving footage.
+I went to Kelli’s wedding and at her reception, they showed a montage of her and her husband’s skydiving footage.
 While watching the video I got the same feelings I had while doing my tandems.
 It reminded me how much I loved every moment of skydiving.
 I decided right then and there that this was something I wanted to pursue in my life.

 3. You have a fascinating career… tell us a little about that kind of work you do?

-CM: I work with induced pluripotent stem cells.
-Basically that means an adult cell that has been reprogrammed back into a stem cell.
+I work with induced pluripotent stem cells.
+Basically, that means an adult cell that has been reprogrammed back into a stem cell.
 These cells are then made into multiple cell lineages and are used for drug testing, as well as research applications.
-Currently I am working with robotics to automate the cell culture process.
+Currently, I am working with robotics to automate the cell culture process.

 4. What’s the most memorable skydive you’ve ever been on?

-CM: This past February I was fortunate enough to be able to skydive in Florida.
+This past February I was fortunate enough to be able to skydive in Florida.
 I was part of a sunset load track dive with 20 other people!
-Every part of that dive was amazing, looking around while in freefall and seeing the other jumpers while the sun was setting was surreal.
-When you come out to WSC ask me about what happened after the jump was over, it’s a funny story!
+Every part of that dive was amazing.
+Looking around while in freefall and seeing the other jumpers while the sun was setting was surreal.
+When you come out to WSC ask me about what happened after the jump was over – it’s a funny story!

-CM: My cousin inspired me to pursue skydiving.
-As for other areas in my life I try to be open minded to all new experiences.
+My cousin inspired me to pursue skydiving.
+As for other areas in my life I try to be open-minded to all new experiences.
 I don’t want to look back and wish that I had tried something or done something different.

 6. Having jumped at several different drop zones, why do you call WSC home?